 Audio recordings, slides, papers, and/or handouts are available for most of these talks.
-Please reach out to me for access to them.
+Please reach out for access to them.

 Peer-Reviewed Conference Presentations: Recent and Upcoming